Nigel Slater: For the love of food

 “People are much better now when it comes to talking about their feelings.
 But back then it just wasn’t the done thing,” says Nigel.
 Along with the food nostalgia – grilled grapefruit, Arctic Roll and jam tarts, some of his reflections are heart-breaking.
 They also caused some controversy with surviving family members who disputed his side of the story.
 Does he have any regrets about laying himself – and others, as he perceived them to be – out so openly?

-“Not really, though with hindsight I probably should have realised that it was difficult for everybody: the fact that my mum was ill and she still wanted to look after her little boy, the fact that my stepmother had left her husband and went to live with my dad and she is suddenly having to look after this other child.
+“Not really, though with hindsight I probably should have realised that it was difficult for everybody: the fact that my mum was ill and she still wanted to look after her little boy, the fact that my stepmother had left her husband, went to live with my dad and is suddenly having to look after this other child.
 I wish I had taken that on board.”

 Nigel has had some involvement in the play although he is quick to point out that he was confident early on to leave it in the hands of director Jonnie Riordan and writer Henry Filloux-Bennett.
 “They got the story and the spirit of it.
 Theatre is obviously not my world but it has been an exciting and dazzling thing to do.”